sourcefrog/cargo-mutants/book/src/workspaces.md

 **NOTE: This behavior is likely to change in future: see <https://github.com/sourcefrog/cargo-mutants/issues/156>.**

+With the `--package` option, only mutants from the package with the given name are testeg.
+The effect can be seen in `--list`, etc. This option can be repeated.

 You can use the `--file` options to restrict cargo-mutants to testing only files from some subdirectory, e.g. with `-f "utils/**/*.rs"`.
 (Remember to quote globs on the command line, so that the shell doesn't expand them.)
 You can use `--list` or